danielpkessler/C-basic/README.md

 Lastly, it determines and displays the number of divisors of a specific number, in this case, 720, using a for loop.
 Each calculation is followed by a corresponding output message that showcases the results.
 This program provides examples of how to use different types of loops for distinct mathematical tasks.

+Employee Data Management PROGRAM

+This C program offers a comprehensive solution to organize, analyze, and display information related to employees.
+The program demonstrates a series of functions and operations on arrays to manipulate and interpret employee data.
+The functions include counting the number of employees in different roles (programmers, analysts, operators), determining the number of employees over 30 years old and those who consume 3 or more cups of coffee per day, finding the maximum coffee consumption and the oldest employee, and sorting the data based on age.
+This practical application provides a useful tool for managing employee information efficiently in C.